The Limitations of Large Width in Neural Networks: A Deep Gaussian Process Perspective: Additional Results

 \subsection{Additional Figures and Tables}

-We report additional metrics for the experiments in \cref{sec:experiments_bayesian}. \cref{fig:dgp_width_rmse,fig:dgp3l_width_rmse} report the test set root mean squared error (RMSE) of 2-layer and 3-layer models as a function of width (lower is better).
-We find that additional width generally harms RMSE. \cref{tab:dgp_depth_rmse} reports the test set RMSE for Deep GP of various depth (controlling the first and second prior moments, as in \cref{tab:dgp_depth}).
+\cref{fig:dgp_width_rmse,fig:dgp3l_width_rmse} report the test set root mean squared error (RMSE) of 2-layer and 3-layer models as a function of width (lower is better).
+As with log likelihood, we find that width generally harms RMSE. \cref{tab:dgp_depth_rmse} reports the test set RMSE for Deep GP of various depth (controlling the first and second prior moments, as in \cref{tab:dgp_depth}).
 Again, depth is generally beneficial with regards to RMSE.